User Tampering in Reinforcement Learning Recommender Systems

-We trained a Q-learning agent in this environment, with a user randomly selected from the population to provide the initial value of $\theta^T$ for each episode.\footnote{Our implementation, including a pre-trained recommender agent, is available on GitHub: \url{https://github.com/chevans-lab/user-tampering}.} Non-deep Q-learning was used for training, in spite of deep Q-learning being the more viable approach at industrial scales; this was a deliberate choice, because unlike deep Q-learning, non-deep Q-learning provably converges towards the optimal policy for the problem.\footnote{Since we wanted to test whether the agent was able to find a \emph{better} policy by exploiting user tampering than it could otherwise achieve, Deep Q-learning was an inappropriate choice for the experiment as there was no way to guarantee that it would not converge on a good, safe policy even when a better, user tampering policy was available.} Nonetheless, for consistency with a real Deep RL application, we have still modelled the state space in a parameterised fashion that is amenable to those algorithms.
+We train a Q-learning agent in this environment.
+Each episode starts with the selection of a user at random from the population to provide the initial $\theta^T$ value.\footnote{Our implementation, including a pre-trained recommender agent, is available on GitHub: https://github.com/chevans-lab/user-tampering.} Non-deep Q-learning was used for training, in spite of deep Q-learning being the more viable approach at industrial scales; this was a deliberate choice, because unlike deep Q-learning, non-deep Q-learning provably converges towards the optimal policy for the problem.\footnote{Since we wanted to test whether the agent was able to find a \emph{better} policy by exploiting user tampering than it could otherwise achieve, Deep Q-learning was an inappropriate choice for the experiment as there was no way to guarantee that it would not converge on a good, safe policy even when a better, user tampering policy was available.} Nonetheless, to maintain alignment with practical Deep RL application, we modeled the state space in a parameterized manner suitable for such algorithms.